 The King of Swords of the minor arcana also ultimately represents a mind with enough experience and knowledge to be able to provide wisdom, too, so he will often be someone you will come to see when you need some advice and want that advice to be based on facts and objective truth.

-Negative elements of King of Swords
+Reversed King of Swords card

 A reversed King of Swords in a reading needs some proper handling to avoid negative consequences.
 Indeed, this situation is what happens when the usually wise and brilliant ruler forgets to keep his feet on the ground like the illustration on the RWS deck.
 Out of touch with reality and the consequences of his decisions, a streak of tyranny and abusive authority can appear in a reversed King of Swords.